This blog was originally published in 2018 and has been updated for stats and relevancy.

 Ultimately, HR metrics and recruitment analytics are the foundation for change.
 Great stories can be told based on data, stories that inform important business decisions.
 As you weigh the performance of your RPO provider or evaluate potential partners, make certain you’re being told, precisely, the story behind the data.
 Data and analytics must be a two-way conversation.

-Questions to ask your RPO Provider:
+Questions to ask your RPO provider around data and analytics:

 - What trends might predict/inform what we can expect in the months ahead?